 Their imaginative answers—covering everything from the cooling strategies employed at Cambodia’s ancient temple city of Angkor Wat to the use of cutting-edge eco-friendly mushroom board as a replacement for Styrofoam—show the way forward to a more sustainable world.

-The book aims to spur a much-needed dialogue about what we can realistically accomplish in the coming decades.
+Through the creative and powerful ideas of the eighty contributors, the book creates a much-needed dialogue about what we can accomplish in the decades ahead.

-Jared Green is editor of Designed for the Future: 80 Practical Ideas for a Sustainable World and this companion website.
+Jared Green is author of Good Energy: Renewable Power and the Design of Everyday Life (Princeton Architectural Press, spring 2021) and editor of Designed for the Future: 80 Practical Ideas for a Sustainable World (Princeton Architectural Press, 2015).

-He is also editor of The Dirt, the blog of the American Society of Landscape Architects (ASLA).
+He is also editor of The Dirt, the blog of the American Society of Landscape Architects (ASLA), which WIRED magazine called a leading blog on cities.
 The Dirt covers the latest news on the built and natural environments and features stories on landscape architecture.

-Green is a contributor to Metropolis POV, Grist, and The Huffington Post.
-He is on the advisory committee for the Sustainable Cities Collective.
+Green is currently a contributor to ArchDaily and has contributed to Metropolis, Grist, and The Huffington Post.
 He is a graduate of American University and Columbia University.